ga-wdi-lessons/user-stories-and-problem-modeling/readme.md

 User stories describe every sequence of events a user may encounter when working with your app.

-You brainstorm a bunch of user stories, and then select the ones that are most essential.
+Through brainstorming, you arrive at a set of user stories, and then select those that are most essential.
 When a user can complete all of these stories using your app, your app is considered complete.

 Then, you can create additional user stories.